 But how accurate fingerprint scanners are today?
 We will have a look at it in the subsequent sections but before examining the accuracy of today’s fingerprint scanners, it is also important to understand different errors encountered by a fingerprint identification system.

 Errors in fingerprint identification

 At user level, today’s fingerprint identification technology may seem impeccable.
 If you register one finger, there is no way you would be able to authenticate using another finger.
 There are chances that you had already tested it on your electronic devices such as phones, notebooks, etc. using different fingers.
 No surprise that fingerprint recognition may seem impossible to fool during such user level tests.

 However, that is not the case when it comes to testing fingerprint devices in a professional testing and evaluation setup.
 Fingerprint recognition systems do make errors, which majorly include: not identifying a registered finger, or identifying an unregistered finger out of error.

 This is the type of error that most users encounter, especially who use fingerprint authentication frequently.
-Commonly referred to as “failed attempt”, false rejections are more prevalent than any other type of errors.
+Commonly referred to as “failed attempts”, false rejections are more prevalent than any other type of error.
 This error occurs when a recognition system refuses to let you through, even if you present the registered fingerprint.
-This error is not application, device or systems specific and you can come across it on any fingerprint recognition system, such as your phone, PC, biometric ATM or office attendance system.
+This error is not an application, device, or system-specific and you can come across it on any fingerprint recognition system, such as your phone, PC, biometric ATM, or office attendance system.
 It is a “false” rejection, which means that it should have been accepted by the recognition system.

 When the recognition system is not able to capture the fingerprint image above the set quality threshold, it will reject the acquired image and ask the user to rescan.